contributionls/utils/home-client/docs/merge.md

 ## About <a name = "about"></a>

-Merge your yaml or json config from url online,and give you a new config url.
+Merge your yaml,json,ini config from url online,and give you a new config url.

 ## Getting Started <a name = "getting_started"></a>